 - Why does the same part have different per-kilogram costs from different manufacturers?

-Costs vary due to 3 fatores: 1) Equipment efficiency (newer machines have lower energy use, reducing processing costs); 2) Material quality (premium alloys cost more but last longer); 3) Automation level (fully automated lines have lower labor costs than semi-automated ones).
+Costs vary due to 3 factors: 1) Equipment efficiency (newer machines have lower energy use, reducing processing costs); 2) Material quality (premium alloys cost more but last longer); 3) Automation level (fully automated lines have lower labor costs than semi-automated ones).
 Always ask for a detailed cost breakdown to compare apples to apples.

 - Can I reduce mold amortization costs for small-batch orders (<10,000 pedaços)?